12 Tips for Competing in the Festivus Games

 The Festivus Games is a worldwide fitness competition held at hundreds of gyms across the world.
 It is a light-hearted one-day event that allows novice and intermediate athletes to hit the floor in a competitive environment.

 For many athletes, Festivus is their first real functional fitness competition.
 This can be a fun way to challenge yourself, get to know other athletes in the area, celebrate your progress, and reinvigorate your passion for your sport!
+You can also check this out and find out the right care of your health while getting fit.

 How to Prepare for the Festivus Games